What Is Logistic Regression? A Detailed Guide with Examples

 • An insurance policyholder will expire before the policy term expires

-• A promotional email receiver is a responder or non-responder
+• A promotional email receiver is a responder or a non-responder

-In essence, logistic regression helps solve probability and classification problems.
+In essence, logistic regression helps solve problems related to probability and classification.
 In other words, you can expect only classification and probability outcomes from logistic regression.

-For example, it can be used to determine the probability of something being “true or false” and also for deciding between two outcomes like “yes or no”.
+For example, it can be used to find the probability of something being “true or false” and also for deciding between two outcomes like “yes or no”.

 A logistic regression model can also help classify data for extract, transform, and load (ETL) operations.
 Logistic regression shouldn't be used if the number of observations is less than the number of features.
 Otherwise, it may lead to overfitting.